ZhengGong-hub/equity_longshort_backtester/README.md

 - 1: get rebalancing date
 - 2: get signal -> save signal file
     in the signal file, the date represents at the starting of date, the signal file is already accessible.
+- 3: get rank -> aggregate rank to get weights (this part should be further generalized)

 # Reflections:
 - I implemented the strategy in the classic setting as specified in the sheet.
 I did not have the time to fine tune any parameters, but the function class is written in such a way that it should be grid-searchable.